 But our ways were different.
 The pressure of more and higher profits meant short publication cycles and reduced staffs.
 So instead of 8 editors taking five years to put together a book, one or two did it in 12 months, if you were lucky.
 Nine months if you weren’t.

 Why would anyone willingly submit to such a pressure-cooker, you might be asking.
 Fair question.
 But publishing has, or at least had, a kind of glamour about it.
-It suckered you in, and by the time you figured out the reality, you were in too deep.
+It seduced you, suckered you in, and by the time you figured out the reality, you were in too deep.
 I bought it hook, line, and sinker.
 My car was first in the parking lot in the morning, and the last to leave at night.

 Well, almost first.
 There was one person who consistently arrived before me, a happenstance I took rather personally.
 Who is this person who DARES to arrive before me?
 It took months to track her down, and her discovery was a complete anticlimax.
 Cindy turned out to be a very nice long-timer who moved rather slowly because of a head injury suffered in a in a car wreck some years before.
 She tired easily and could only work effectively if she started very early.
 She left about 2 every day.
 If management even knew about her odd schedule, it didn’t care.